data-8/notebook/README.md

-> This fork adds only one small script at /jupyter_notebook/static/notebook/js/ds10.js
+> This fork adds only one small script at /jupyter_notebook/static/notebook/js/ds10.js.
+Toggle button in toolbar to turn on/off DS10 Mode.
+In this special mode:
 - By default, shift-enter runs all, in place.

 # Jupyter Notebook